Table of contents

 - Key takeaways for your executive resume.

 Need an executive resume immediately?
-Skip this guide and head straight to our Resume Maker.
-Just follow the prompts in the builder and populate your resume with the auto-suggested content for the executive role you want.
+Skip this guide and head straight to our Resume Builder.
+Just follow the prompts in the builder and populate your resume with generated content for the executive role you want.
 In just minutes, you’ll have a competitive resume to apply for the executive job you’re after!
 It’s that simple.

 -